rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-2-1-en.md

  <div class="mrgn-tp-md">
    <dl class="mrgn-bttm-0">
           <dt>Reference shape</dt>
           <dd>The diagram shows a single straight rod connected through a central pivot base.
-The top end of the rod is labelled E. The bottom end of the rod is labelled H. A curved arrow beside H points to the right, indicating that handle H is pulled or moved to the right. </dd>
+The top end of the rod is labelled&nbsp;E. The bottom end of the rod is labelled&nbsp;H. A curved arrow beside H&nbsp;points to the right, indicating that handle&nbsp;H is pulled or moved to the right. </dd>
    </dl>
  </div>
 </details>